mr-easy/beautiful-jekyll/_posts/2019-12-21-burrows-wheeler-alignment-part-2.md

                        mismatch_left-1, read, index-1)
         return ans

 Where the bands store the starting indices of the band for each character as in the previous post.
-The initial call will be (where, N is the length of reference sequence):
+The initial call will be (where N is the length of reference sequence):

     BWA(1, N+1, mismatches_allowed, read, len(read))

-Let's follow through an example: CGATGCACCGGT
+Let's follow through an example: CGATGCACCGGT.

 First, it's BWT:

 <img src="{{ site.url }}/files/blog/bwa2/bwt.png" width="100%">